 - Resilience!
 It takes patience and hard work to succeed, as well as an attention to detail.

 - Curiosity and love of learning are very important, especially as you work on a variety of client accounts across different industries.
 There is always more to learn, so don’t be afraid to ask questions or for clarification.
-Attention to detail and strong communication skills are important as well.
+Attention to detail and strong communication skills are important too.

 - Be a sponge.
 Listen to everything and write it down.